How to Add a Wiki to a Category

 Wiki Page History

-A Wiki's history shows you the entire timeline of changes to that wiki.
-To see the history of a Wiki, click the "History" tab in the upper-right corner of any document.
+A wiki's history shows you the entire timeline of changes to that wiki.
+To see the history of a wiki, click on the Options three dot menu in the upper-right corner of the wiki.
+Select History from the drop-down menu.
 From here, you can view all of the recent editing activity on a specific page.

-The main section of this page is the recent history.
-It shows all of the edits that have been made to the page recently.
+The main section of this page is the recent history; it lists all of the recent edits that have been made to the page.

-- The name to the right of the edit shows who made it.
+- The name to the right of the edit tells who made it.

-- Clicking it will send you to their profile page.
+- Clicking their name sends you to their profile page.

 - Profiles with diamonds to the right of their names are Administrators.